3n3a-archive/api-portal-ui/README.md

 ## TODO

-* use token storage
-* successful signup and authentication
+* fix design and usability issued
-* redirecting after sccessful signup / login not working

 ## Used in this Project